ZheyuanChen/AELP/README.md

 propagation tool (e.g. [LASY](https://github.com/LASY-org/lasy)) or from
 any shape that isn't one of EPOCH's built-in analytic primitives.

+I have developed a Python package for generating laser beam profile, named [SCiPIC](https://github.com/ZheyuanChen/SCiPIC) (Stratton-Chu in PIC).
+Basically, it starts a beam upstream, reflects it on the parabolic mirror (OAP, HNAP, TP, or arbitrary geometry of your choice), and propagates the beam to the injection plane of the PIC simulation.
+It can directly output data files needed by my EPOCH laser injector--hassle free!

 The EPOCH-side modification lives on the [`upstream-pr-custom-laser-injection` branch of `epoch_dev`](https://github.com/ZheyuanChen/epoch_dev/tree/upstream-pr-custom-laser-injection);
 this repository is where it is tested, validated, and documented for end